Overview

 Fill in your instance information:

-); - Core secret key: Your Blnk Core API secret key.
+- Core secret key: Your Blnk Core API secret key set in your blnk.jsonconfiguration file.
+You can leave this empty if you don’t have a secret key.

-We use these credentials to perform back-office actions in your Core instance.
+We use your Core URL and secret key to process actions in your workspace.
 Without them, your instance will be limited to read-only access.

 3